KarinMalka1/Image-Processing-Stereo-Mosaicing-Panoramas/README.md

 the overlapping regions between consecutive frames.

-Rather than relying on high-level library functions for the core math, I chose to implement the underlying computer vision algorithms myself—including a custom SIFT-like feature extractor and a RANSAC motion estimator.
+Rather than relying on high-level library functions for the core math, I chose to implement the underlying computer vision algorithms myself-including a custom SIFT-like feature extractor and a RANSAC motion estimator.
 This approach allowed me to gain a deep, hands-on understanding of feature matching, scale-invariant detection, and geometric transformations.